S3-working-group/s3-practical-guide/docs/all.md

 _**Waste** is anything unnecessary for — or standing in the way of — a (more) effective response to a driver._

-Waste exists in various forms and on different levels of abstraction (tasks, processes, organizational structure, mental models...)
+Waste exists in various forms and on different levels of abstraction (tasks, processes, organizational structure, mental models etc.)

 Establishing a process for the ongoing elimination of waste enables natural evolution of an organization towards greater effectiveness and adaptation to changing context.